Waterloo Central School District: Skoi-Yase Primary

 Skoi-Yase School is located at 65 Fayette Street and serves grades K-2.
-The current principal is Elizabeth Springer.
+The current principal is Mrs.Sarah Marchitell.

 History

 Skoi-Yase's construction was completed in 1953 and served grades 1-5 for Waterloo students located in the southern half of Waterloo's canal district.
 In the 1980s, the school changed to serve grades K through 2 for all Waterloo students.
-Originally, the building contained of a two story southern wing, and a western wing.
+Originally, the building contained a two story southern wing, and a western wing.
 The first floor of the southern wing contained the main office, gymnasium, art and music classrooms, library, and some kindergarten classrooms.
 The western wing contained more kindergarten classrooms, first grade classrooms, a large play room and a computer lab.
 The second floor held the entire second grade.

 In 2000, a new wing was created off of the first floor of the southern wing.
 This wing contained kindergarten and first grade classrooms and a new gymnasium.